vmkdaily/VMToolsOnline/README.md

 DESCRIPTION
-    Uses Powershell webcmdlets to connect to vmware.com and get a list of all VMware Tools versions along with supporting infgormation.
+    Uses Powershell webcmdlets to connect to vmware.com and get a list of all VMware Tools versions along with supporting information.
 Also includes a derived property for RSS showing if a given Tools version is affected.

     All version information is obtained live from the internet, while the RSS